kafiBrejawi/KafiBrejawi/README.md

 <div id="content">
   <h3 style="font-size: 22px; /* Your preferred font size */ font-weight: bold; color: #333; /* Your preferred color */">SOUAD SITE</h3>
-  <p style="font-weight: bold; font-size: 18px; color: #333; /* Your preferred color */">  وهو موقع لإخصائية تغذية حيث تكون مهمة الموقع هي عرض اعمال الاخصائية ومجموعة خدماتها بلإضافة الى السماح للمريض بمرجعتها عن طريق فورم طبي موجود بداخل الموقع   </p>
+  <p style="font-weight: bold; font-size: 18px; color: #333; /* Your preferred color */">  It is a site created for a nutritionist with the aim of offering her range of services in
+addition to facilitate the process of communicating with her patients in ways selected and included in the site       </p>
   <div class="button-container">
     <a href="https://dietitian-souad.com" class="button">https://dietitian-souad.com</a>
     <span>&nbsp;&nbsp;&nbsp;</span><!-- Spaces added -->